Some topics in this book will offer you choices. Not this one.

 You made up this so-called rule.

-No. One space is the custom of professional typographers and the consensus view of typography authorities.
+No. In addition to being the custom of professional typographers, one space is the consensus of typography authorities.
 No one has yet shown me contrary authority.
 For instance—

-Robert Bringhurst, The Elements of Typographic Style (version 3.1), p.
-28.
+Robert Bringhurst, The Elements of Typographic Style (4th ed.), p.
+29.

 James Felici, The Complete Manual of Typography, p.
 80.